Love's Lovely Counterfeit: Point-of-View

 Paul Skenazy notes that in the 1930s, Cain's work "became synonymous with a style of a short, intense, first-person narrative in which the male protagonist confesses his sins, allowing the reader to peek indiscreetly at his immoral life…reviews of Cain's work became more respectful with each subsequent publication."
 With Mildred Pierce and Love's Lovely Counterfeit in the early 1940s, Cain departed from his highly successful use of a first-person confessional mode to the more conventional third-person omniscient.
 Biographer David Madden writes:

 The failures of Cain’s style are seen mainly in the third-person works, in which he is sometimes as bad as a writer can be… purple passages are rampant in his third-person novels, especially Love’s Lovely Counterfeit…Cain has more control over himself when he is pretending to be [his male protagonists] than when he is pretending, as in the third-person, to be a literary creator.

 Love’s Lovely Counterfeit demonstrates "Cain’s "continuing problems with point of view, and his developing tendency to over-complicate his plots."

-Film adaption
+Film adaptation

 Though Cain had written Love's Lovely Counterfeit in 1941 with Hollywood in mind, the studios showed no interest.
 Cain later remarked, "I thought, and still think [it's] a slick plot for a movie."
 The story was published as a novel by Alfred A. Knopf in 1942.

-Not until 1956 did RKO-Benedict Bogeaus Productions purchase Love's Lovely Counterfeit for $10,000 and released the film adaption as Slightly Scarlet, starring John Payne, Rhonda Fleming and Arlene Dahl.
+Not until 1956 did RKO-Benedict Bogeaus Productions purchase Love's Lovely Counterfeit for $10,000 and released the film adaptation as Slightly Scarlet, starring John Payne, Rhonda Fleming and Arlene Dahl.

 The story was adapted by screenwriter Robert Blees and directed by Alan Dwan.
 Biographer Roy Hoopes commented that Slightly Scarlett was "probably the worst picture with which Cain's name was ever associated."

-Critic Bosley Crowther described Slightly Scarlet as "an exhausting lot of twaddle", but exonerated Cain by noting that any resemblance between the film adaption and Love's Lovely Counterfeit was purely coincidental.
+Critic Bosley Crowther described Slightly Scarlet as "an exhausting lot of twaddle", but exonerated Cain by noting that any resemblance between the film adaptation and Love's Lovely Counterfeit was purely coincidental.